SomeoneDistant/Captcha-Recognition/README.md

 ## Overview

-The `Captcha` class loads captcha images from './sampleCaptchas' as training dataset, processes them to extract binary character segments, generates a mapping between these segments and corresponding characters, and finally identifies characters in new captcha images.
+The file `captcha_solver.py` includes `Captcha` class that can load captcha images from `./sampleCaptchas` by default as training dataset and generate a mapping dictionary between character patterns and corresponding characters.
+You can call `Captcha` class to identify characters in new given captcha images.
+Output results will be saved as `.txt` file in specified folder or 'output' folder by default.

-The `captcha_analyse.ipynb` jupyter notebook shows the steps of captcha analysis with visualization.
+The `captcha_analyse.ipynb` jupyter notebook shows the steps of captcha image analysis with visualization.

 ---